mulesoft-labs/jenkins-job-examples/README.md

 * Note1: `cloudhub-maven-plugin` is available in maven central so no special configuration should be required for settings.xml.
 * Note2: `cloudhub.username` and `cloudhub.password` can be placed in settings.xml and [encrypted](https://maven.apache.org/guides/mini/guide-encryption.html) if necessary.

+#### Standalone Deploy

+##### 1. Standalone Deploy from a Nexus Instance (deploy-test-app)
+This Job allows you to select a specific version of an Artefact from a Nexus repository and Deploy it to an MMC instance.
+This could be extended to provide an environment drop down so as to allow an artefact to be deployed to any environment.